FranksForge/blooreview.app/README.md

   - Load the new Places JS library (v=beta)
   - Search via `Place.searchByText` (with location bias) and `Place.searchNearby` fallback
   - Fetch fields with `place.fetchFields`
 - Copy the generated config snippet and paste into `config.js` for the live page.
-After that, your public page does not need to call Places at runtime; it just uses the saved `googlePlaceId` to build the review URL.
+After that, your public page does not need to call Places at runtime; it just uses the saved `place_id` to build the review URL.